sarahciston/codingcare/posts/guide.md

 ### documentation is hard work, necessary work, just as essential as the code itself

+* collaborative notetaking in a shared etherpad or team doc
+* starting a website together, posting your individual sketches or projects on a group github
+*

 ### we choose open source, freely available, easily adaptable tools wherever possible